dotnet/orleans/src/Tutorials/Failure-Handling.md

 ## Detection of failures

 Getting a reference to a grain always succeeds and is a local operation.
-However, method calls can fail, and when they do, you get an exception an exception.
+However, method calls can fail, and when they do, you get an exception.
 You can catch the exception at any level you need and they are propagated even across silos.

 ## Recovering from failures